SCHOOL RESOURCE OFFICER

 A new SRO is mandated to attend a 40 hour Maryland Model School Resource Officer class and pass a written test.
 This instruction is taught by the Maryland Center for School Safety.
 SRO's may also attend several NASRO courses as deemed necessary.
 The Basic SRO class presented by NASRO is also 40 hours of training on topics such as developing teaching skills, the role of a Police Officer in the school, working as a problem solver, and being a good role model.
 SRO’s have the ability to attain an NASRO's Advanced School Resource Officer certificate by completing an additional 24 hours of training on topics such as the relationship between the SRO and school administrators, crime prevention strategies, and school safety assessments.
 NASRO also offers a 12-hour Adolescent Mental Health course.

-Officer Jason Neidig, a 19 year veteran of law enforcement is assigned to the Aberdeen Middle School.
-SRO Neidig SRO Neidig has attended and successfully completed the following school based policing training; School Based Policing-Single Officer Response to Active Threats (40 hours presented by the Maryland Police & Correctional Training Commission), National Basic SRO Course (40 hours presented by NASRO), National Advanced SRO Course (24 hours presented by NASRO), National School Safety Leadership Summit (16 hours presented by NASRO), Adolescent Mental Health (12 hours presented by NASRO), Maryland Model School Resource Officer (40 hours presented by the Maryland Center for School Safety).
-SRO Neidig can be followed on Instagram @srojason.
+Sgt.
+Jason Neidig, a 24 year veteran of law enforcement spent six years as the SRO at Aberdeen Middle School before being promoted to the rank of Corporal in March 2021, then Sergeant in November 2022.
+He currently is assigned to the Patrol Division and is the supervisor of a 6 man patrol squad, seven civilian crossing guards, and 2 school resource officers.
+Sgt.
+Neidig has a vast background in the field of school safety having attended and successfully completed the following school based policing training; School Based Policing-Single Officer Response to Active Threats (40 hours presented by the Maryland Police & Correctional Training Commission), National Basic SRO Course (40 hours presented by NASRO), National Advanced SRO Course (24 hours presented by NASRO), National School Safety Leadership Summit (16 hours presented by NASRO), Adolescent Mental Health (12 hours presented by NASRO), Maryland Model School Resource Officer (40 hours presented by the Maryland Center for School Safety, SRO Supervisor & Management (24 hours), NASRO School Safety Conference (2 at 40 hours each), and many other school based policing educational instruction courses.